Payment method:Cash, Paypal, Credit card

 “Largest chariot racing and sports arena of Ancient Rome”

 Nearby is the remains of the first and largest stadium for public games built in the entire Roman Empire, and the model that inspired many more since.
 At over 2,000 feet long and nearly 400 feet wide, and accommodating more than 150,000 spectators, it continues to hold the prestigious title as the world’s largest stadium ever built.

 Famously known for its death defying chariot racing, Circus Maximus also hosted gladiatorial games, animal hunts, plays, religious and public ceremonies and elaborate parades.

 Today, all that survives of Circus Maximus is its outline with the spina in the center, and over time it’s been transformed into a public park with a spectacular view of the once prestigious Palatine Hill behind it.

 “Rome’s greatest bath complex ever built”

-From here you will visit the bath complex that certainly inspired awe in in the ancients themselves.
+From here you will visit Baths of Caracalla, the Imperial bath and spa complex that certainly inspired awe in in the ancients themselves.
 Italians’ love for thermal baths and recreation dates way back to the days of Ancient Rome.
 The Baths of Caracalla were not just thermal baths, but the most impressive and well preserved surviving example of an Imperial bath and recreational complex in Antiquity.

 Built by Emperor Caracalla in approximately 212 AD, the bath complex was able to accommodate up to 10,000 people at a time with 1,600 bathers in a vast area covering approximately 1,000,000 square feet.